Musa al-Sadr: Personal life

-Musa al-Sadr maintained strong family relations with political leaders in Iran, Lebanon and Iraq.
-He is related to noted Iranian individuals namely Sadeq Tabatabaei (his nephew), as well as Mohammad Khatami (his wife was a niece of Musa al-Sadr), and Ayatollah Khomeini's son Ahmad Khomeini (his wife was another of Musa al-Sadr's nieces).
+Musa Sadr maintained strong family relations with political leaders in Iran, Lebanon and Iraq.
+He is related to noted Iranian individuals namely Sadeq Tabatabaei (his nephew), as well as Mohammad Khatami (his wife was a niece of Musa Sadr), and Ayatollah Khomeini's son Ahmad Khomeini (his wife was another of Musa Sadr's nieces).
 Sadr's son was married to Khomeini's granddaughter.
 His sister, Rabab al-Sadr, is a social activist who does charity work, and also a painter trained in Italy who earned a doctorate in philosophy, her paradigm being influenced by Søren Kierkegaard.'